PearsonEducation/StatsAgg/readme.md

     * Can alert off of any received/aggregated metric
     * Regular-expression based mechanism for tying metrics & alerts together
     * 'threshold' or 'availability' based alerting
-    * A flexible alert-suspension mechanism
+    * A flexible alert & metric suspension mechanism
     * Alerts notifications can be sent via email or viewed in the StatsAgg website
 * A web-based UI for managing alerts & metrics